Raunak786Ansari/Health_sante_webapp_/README.md

 - **The application can be downloaded in APK format using the “Download App” button present in the website.**
 - **Also the consultation section is developed for websites too, which means if someone wants to take doctors consultation from there they may take it very easily.**
 - **The consultation section is made using the concept of Socket.io and rooms concept with which the user just needs to join with the room id at the correct time mentioned in the respective section of the doctor, in order to get their consultation.**
-- ******New fetures:**********Video chat option is also available for the user in both app and website such that user can copy a unique id for video chat section and sent it to the doctor in the room in which both are present and after user may call the doctor from the video calling section and if doctor picks up the call then both may can see each other also they can listen audio as well in order to get better consultation.**
+- ******⚡⚡⚡⚡New features⚡⚡⚡⚡**********: Video chat option is also available for the user in both app and website such that user can copy a unique id for video chat section and sent it to the doctor in the room in which both are present and after user may call the doctor from the video calling section and if doctor picks up the call then both may can see each other also they can listen audio as well in order to get better consultation.**

 ## Dependencies 🗃